Guest007/Rosenfox/About-config_Short_manual_en-US.md

 - CSS FINGERPRINTING

-Block fingerprinting with CSS-technology (deny to check hight and widht of browser's window).
+Block fingerprinting with CSS-technology or method "window.screen" (Don't allow to check hight and widht of browser's window).

     privacy.resistFingerprinting=true

-**Attention:** Be carefull to create this strings manually in old versions of Firefox (possible don't working).
+**Attention:** Be carefull to create this strings manually in old versions of Firefox (maybe don't working).

 - E-TAGS FINGERPRINTING